Lensa Welch has been writing online for over nine years. Her articles typically focus on the medical sciences.

 - May cause increased clotting risk for 90 days after stopping the medication

 - Very common and popular medication

-> Ticlid is another medication in this drug class.
+Ticlid is another medication in this drug class.
 The dose for Ticlid is typically 250 mg two times a day.
-Because of possible side effects patients need to have blood work done every 2 weeks for the first 3 months of starting this medication.
+Because of possible side effects, patients need to have blood work done every two weeks for the first three months of starting this medication.
 These blood tests will help to detect potentially fatal white blood cell drops, platelet drops, bleeding or clotting problems, or liver problems.

-> - Needs blood testing every 2 weeks for the first 3 months
+- Needs blood testing every two weeks for the first three months

-> - May cause serious drops in white blood cells or platelets
+- May cause serious drops in white blood cells or platelets

 Phosphodiesterase Inhibitors: Cilostazol (Pletal)

 Pletal (cilostazol) cannot be used to treat any patient with congestive heart failure.
 The nice thing about Pletal is that it can be discontinued without the rebound (increase in platelet aggregation) seen in some other antiplatelet medications.
 Cilostazol widens arteries that supply blood to the legs.

 Cilostazol also improves circulation by keeping platelets in the blood from sticking together and clotting.
 This antiplatelet is typically used in intermittent claudication and can increase the distances that patients can walk without pain.
 Pletal should be taken on an empty stomach.
 Patients on Pletal should avoid grapefruit as it can cause serious interactions with this medication.
 Cilostazol should not be used during pregnancy.

 - Used in intermittent claudication